Children's developing communicative competence and its relation to their growing social-cognitive understanding

-In recent years, our studies have also sought to learn more about the kinds of perspective-taking and abstraction involved in early storytelling and story comprehension and how such abilities may be related to other domains of thinking, such as mathematics, abstraction and reading comprehension.
+Among children older than 4 years of age, our studies have explored the kinds of perspective-taking and abstraction involved in early storytelling and story comprehension, such as the construction of mental models of the narrative, and how such abilities may be related to other domains of thinking, such as mathematics, abstraction and reading comprehension.

 The Centre and Daniela O'Neill gratefully acknowledge funding received from the following sources in support of research conducted by its members:

 - the Natural Science and Engineering Research Council of Canada

 - the Premier's Research Excellence Award awarded in 2000

 - the Canadian Institutes for Health Research (Language Use Inventory)